VitalyKolesnikov/lunchvote/README.md

 Users can vote on which restaurant they want to have lunch at Only one vote counted per user
 If user votes again the same day:
-If it is before 11:00 we asume that he changed his mind.
+If it is before 11:00 we assume that he changed his mind.
-If it is after 11:00 then it is too late, vote can't be changed Each restaurant provides new menu each day.
+If it is after 11:00 then it is too late, vote can't be changed Each restaurant provides a new menu each day.

 As a result, provide a link to github repository.
 It should contain the code, README.md with API documentation and couple curl commands to test it.

-P.S.: Make sure everything works with latest version that is on github :)
+P.S.: Make sure everything works with the latest version that is on github :)

-P.P.S.: Asume that your API will be used by a frontend developer to build frontend on top of that.
+P.P.S.: Assume that your API will be used by a frontend developer to build frontend on top of that.

 ## REST API